HugoBlox/theme-academic-cv/content/en/details/index.md

 # What's this?
-As is traditional, APAZAF organises a friendly snowball fight on the first Saturday of the new year.
+As is traditional, APAZAF organises a friendly snowball fight (Grande Battaglia di Palle di Neve in italian, in short GBPN) at the beginning of the new year.
 The fight follows a simple set of [rules](/rules), in the "capture the flag" style.
 Like every year, the fight takes place at the [Bivacco Menegazzi](https://goo.gl/maps/CRMbn2kRX38G78UF9), a beautiful bivouac which has the desiderable characteristics of being both easy to reach and positioned at an elevation of 1737 m, where snow is often plentiful.
 It's pretty simple: we go there, we have some fun, we eat a warm lunch, we have some more fun and we go back home, happy and tired.

+## COVID-19 notice
+APAZAF is acutely aware of the pandemic situation.
+Every participant in the GBPN is REQUIRED to possess and, on request, show a valid EU Digital COVID Certificate.
+The Battle takes place in the open, which minimises the risk of exposure to the virus.
+Nevertheless, participants are required to wear a mask whenever possible and maintain social distancing.
+Wearing a mask is mandatory when inside the bivouac.

+Additionally, participants are of course required to comply to all local and national COVID regulations.

 ## Where and when do we meet?
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip!